theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 {: .box-note }
 **Note:** When updating the software, you have to manually download the latest version of the standalone Designer from [My Theobald Software - Portal for Customers and Partners](https://my.theobald-software.com/) and replace the old files.

+{: .box-note }
+**Note:** The standalone Designer might be classified as 'dangerous' by antivirus software.
+Make sure the Designer is not blocked by antivirus software.

 ### New Installation and Update